Content Map Terms

 Mpox or monkeypox is a disease caused by the monkeypox virus.
 It enters the body through broken skin (even if not visible) or the respiratory tract.
 It can also enter through the eyes, nose or mouth.

-Vaccination is available to close contacts and those at the highest risk of infection.
+Vaccination is still available to close contacts and those at the highest risk of infection.

 How it spreads

-Mpox can spread from animals to humans, from person to person and through contact with objects that have been used by someone with mpox.
+Mpox can spread from animals to humans, from person to person and through contact with objects used by someone with mpox.

 Mpox spreads through close, personal and often skin-to-skin contact, including:

-• Direct contact (skin-to-skin) with sores or blisters of a person with mpox
+• Direct contact with sores or blisters of a person with mpox

-• Contact with items like bedding or towels that have been used by someone with mpox
+• Contact with items like bedding or towels that someone with mpox has used

-• Respiratory droplets during prolonged close, face-to-face contact with a person who has mpox, such as kissing
+• Respiratory droplets during prolonged close, face-to-face contact with a person who has mpox.

-Most cases in the current outbreak have been passed from person to person during close, intimate contact during sex.
+Most cases in 2022 were passed during close, intimate contact during sex.

 Symptoms